sinch/sinch-sdk-node/examples/simple-examples/README.md

 TEMPLATE_ID=template_id to fill with one of the templates created with the Templates API (v1 or v2) WEBHOOK_ID=webhook_id to fill with one of the webhooks created with the Conversation API or the Dashboard WEBHOOK_TARGET=target URL where the events should be sent to
+## Fax API
+FAX_SERVICE_ID=serviceId to fill with one the fax services created with the Fax API
 ```

 **Note**: If you prefer using environment variables, the sample app is also supporting them: they take precedence over the value from the `.env` file.